korzio/jjv-instance/NEW_STRUCTURE.md

 # What I did by steps

+## Goals

+- keep structure and code clean

+in is-my-json-schema-valid and jjv packages structure is - one file, and is hard to understand what is inside

+- add architecture ability to set instantiate and randomize data
+- fast validation
+- normal speed generation

 ## Refactoring jjv

 - splitted into files
 - updated variable names

 ## Refactoring for generated function

+investigate c++ inline functions

 - is-my-json-valid implementation
 - got a generated-function